Before you get information on plural pronoun usage, you need to understand the different types of pronouns and the way they are used in sentences.

-Subjects and verbs have to agree according to whether they are singular or plural.
-The same is true of pronouns that act as subjects.
-Following are guides of plural pronoun usage according to the types of pronouns:
+The basic rule is that subjects and verbs have to agree in a sentence according to whether they are singular or plural.
+Plural verbs need plural subjects.
+This is also true of pronouns that act as subjects.

-Now that you understand plural pronoun usage, you need to add to that knowledge how to make antecedents and pronouns agree.
 In some sentences, and even between two sentences, there is a pronoun that refers to a noun, pronoun, clause, or phrase that precedes it.
 The word, clause, or phrase that comes first is the antecedent and the pronoun has to agree with it.

 Other problems can arise if there are several words or phrases between the pronoun and its antecedent.
 Sometimes, a pronoun’s antecedent is in the preceding sentence.
 In this case, just overlook the words between and that will help you determine the form needed.